Sleep Training System™

 Of those reporting trouble sleeping, half suffer chronic regular insomnia that can last for years or even decades.
 Left untreated, chronic insomniacs may almost forget what a good night’s sleep feels like.
 Sleeplessness, restlessness, fatigue become the norm.

 This doesn’t have to be you!
 The STS will show you how to naturally improve and powerfully strengthen your sleep system to the point where you stand a good chance of becoming a normal sleeper again.

 Types of insomnia

-Sleep scientists recognize two major types of insomnia.
+Sleep experts recognize two major types of insomnia.

 Millions of people have a form of primary insomnia that is often characterized by excessive worry about sleep.
 Known as psychophysiological insomnia, this condition is relatively common.
-Although reliable survey data is limited, the National Academy of Medicine estimates some 30 million Americans, or roughly one out of ten persons, may have some form of psychophysiological insomnia.
+Although reliable survey data are limited, some 15% of patients in sleep clinics have some form of psychophysiological insomnia.